MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/faqs.md

 ### How can I bring custom entities, forms, and dashboards into the Omnichannel for Customer Service app?

 The Omnichannel for Customer Service app can be customized to include custom dashboards and custom forms the same as any Unified Interface app module.
 The sitemaps can be updated to include custom entities, and default forms can be changed to load custom ones for the entities.
-All Common Data Service entities and pages are compatible with the Omnichannel for Customer Service app.
+All Microsoft Dataverse entities and pages are compatible with the Omnichannel for Customer Service app.

 ### Can I customize the Conversation Summary form?